Agave albopilosa I.Cabral, Villarreal & A.E.Estrada

-Agave albopilosa is a clump-forming, succulent plant up to 1 foot (30 cm) tall.
-It forms a rosette, up to 2 feet (60 cm) in diameter, of narrow, upturned, mid-green leaves.
-They are thick with a ridged texture and at their tips hold white tufts of short white hairlike fibers around and obscuring the terminal spine.
-When flowering occurs a unbranched spike rises up to 4 feet (1.2 m) with greenish-purple flowers.
-They emerge from dark purple buds at the top half of the flower spike.
+Agave albopilosa is a clump-forming succulent that forms a rosette of mid-green, narrow, upturned leaves.
+The rosette grows up to 1 foot (30 cm) tall and up to 2 feet (60 cm) in diameter.
+Leaves are thick with a ridged texture and, at their tips, hold white tufts of short white hairlike fibers around and obscuring the terminal spine.
+An unbranched spike rises to 4 feet (1.2 m) with greenish-purple flowers when flowering occurs.
+The flowers emerge from dark purple buds at the top half of the flower spike.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.